mpv-player/mpv/DOCS/man/en/options.rst

     .. note::

         Styling and interpretation of any formatting tags is disabled for the secondary subtitle.
-Internally, the same mechanism as ``--no-ass`` is used to strip the styling.
+Internally, the same mechanism as ``--no-sub-ass`` is used to strip the styling.

     .. note::

         If the main subtitle stream contains formatting tags which display the subtitle at the top of the screen, it will overlap with the secondary subtitle.
-To prevent this, you could use ``--no-ass`` to disable styling in the main subtitle stream.
+To prevent this, you could use ``--no-sub-ass`` to disable styling in the main subtitle stream.

 ``--show-profile=<profile>``